top of page

 I ended up working there for 15 years.

-I made a critical decision to move my career in the direction of helping individuals, rather than large corporations.
+I moved my career in the direction of helping individuals, rather than large corporations.

 Seeing those dreams come alive is so rewarding for me – I see optimism and hope re-birthed, as goals are reached and lives are changed.